This is the text of a talk delivered by me at the International Conference of Nigerian Students, at the University of Hull, on the 4th of April 2009

 Good evening ladies and gentlemen.
 I would first like to appreciate the organisers of this conference for giving me the privilege to speak at a conference where men and women of great standing have so ably spoken.
 I hope that I will be able to justify the confidence which they have placed in me.

 I have been asked to speak about Nigeria, a country for which I have a great love for, notwithstanding the fact that it is the only country that I have.
-I do not wish to dwell on Nigeria’s problems of which it is accepted they are many, but on the strengths of this great nations.
+I do not wish to dwell on Nigeria’s problems of which it is accepted they are many, but on the strengths of this great nation.

 I have lived in and travelled the length and breadth of the country, to the North-central, South-east, South-west, in all, about 16 states of the federation.
 I have been amazed at the beauty of Nigeria, the deserts in the north and the forests in the south.
 The mountains that surround my house in Lokoja become enshrouded with clouds in the aftermath of the rains making feel the reality of paradise on earth.
 This beauty has moved me to emotional and poetical heights, but remains unmatched by the true worth and value of Nigeria which is its resourceful people.